 Targeting LEED® Gold

-TTRIP brings all trades programs under the same roof, including Crooks School of Transportation, programs such as Agricultural and Heavy Equipment technology, Wind Turbine technology, and engineering technology disciplines, and various apprenticeship training programs.
+TTRIP brings all trades programs under the same roof, including Crooks School of Transportation, Agricultural and Heavy Equipment Technology, Wind Turbine Technology, engineering technology disciplines, and various apprenticeship training programs.